MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 ### Bypass Approvals and Checks

 [Approvals and checks](/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass&preserve-view=true ) help protect access to important resources, such as service connections, repos, or agent pools.
-A common use case is to use Approvals and Checks when deploying to production, and you wish to protect the ARM Prod service connection.
+A common use case is to use Approvals and Checks when deploying to production, and you wish to protect the ARM service connection.

-If you added the following checks on the service connection: an Approval, a Business Hours check, and an Invoke Azure Function check (to enforce a delay between different regions).
+Say you added the following checks on the service connection: an Approval, a Business Hours check, and an Invoke Azure Function check (to enforce a delay between different regions).

-Now, consider that you have to make a hotfix deployment.
+Now, imagine you have to do a hotfix deployment.
 You start a pipeline run, but it doesn't proceed,it waits for most of the checks to complete.
+You cannot afford to wait for the approvals and checks to complete.

 In this sprint we've made it possible to bypass running approvals and checks, so you can completed your hotfix.